microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

 ### Scenario 01: Deploy a VNET-secured AIS environment
 This scenario is for when you need to access services deployed over a private network (e.g. APIs hosted on-premises)
 - Deploy the Bicep templates of the VNET-integrated AIS which can be found at `/Challenge-01/Scenario-01` of the `Resources.zip` file provided to you by your coach.
-There might be missing parameter or variable values that you need to fill out, and make sure that you fix all the errors and warnings before deploying.
+There might be some missing parameter or variable values that you need to fill out, and make sure that you fix all the errors and warnings before deploying.

 ### Scenario 02: Deploy an identity-secured AIS environment
 This scenario is preferred for integrating with services hosted in the cloud or publicly-accessible